whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-17-SLAE-Analyzing-Shellcode.md

 (gdb)
 ```

-Let's put a breakpoint in 0x004011f7, place where the shellcode will finally be executed, loading the values that require the operation there.
+Let's put a breakpoint in 0x004011f7, place where the shellcode will finally be executed, loading the values that require the operation in EAX.

 ```term
 (gdb) break *0x004011f7